 In Schindler's List, Schindler tries to pull this on Amon Goeth.
 Goeth gives it a shot and quickly decides that evil feels better.

-In one Russian children story the main hero fights a clique of bullies led by an evil sorceress (yep).
+In one Russian children's story the main hero fights a clique of bullies led by an evil sorceress (yep).
 After one of the "villains" fails an operation, his mistress condemns him to a terrible punishment: within a day he must commit...
 THREE GOOD DEEDS.
-Naturally, his cronies are dumbfounded with such severity and the delinquent himself can barely brace himself to serve his term.
-But after the first deed he suddenly realises that doing good is not painful but pleasant, goes on a do-good spree and eventually defect from his gang.
+Naturally, his cronies are dumbfounded by such severity and the delinquent himself can barely brace himself to serve his term.
+But after the first deed he suddenly realises that doing good is not painful but pleasant, goes on a do-good spree and eventually defects from his gang.

 In one of the Dragonlance stories, Palin Majere, nephew of Raistlin, wonders why he should become one of the "white robes", the good wizards.
 And why he just shouldn't choose whatever order makes him feel good.
 After he does a good deed, the head of the White Order mentions that he found that doing good does help himself.

 Raistlin himself is some sort of subversion of this trope, since he saves people from threats and oppression several times but remains a very evil wizard.
 He says he just likes the idea of people owing him more than they can ever repay.

 It's also a case of very specific empathy; having endured suspicion and hatred for all his life, he is always a friend to the downtrodden and abused, but despises the happy and content.

 Happens occasionally in the Heralds of Valdemar series; When Skif, a thief, decides he'll be a good guy rather than returning to his thieving ways after being chosen as a Herald.
 Why?
 Because having a companion is just that awesome.

 It should be noted that Skif was never really a bad guy to begin with, the legality of his chosen profession notwithstanding.